MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/4-visualize-reports-dashboards.md

 In addition to building your own reports and queries to report on user activity, you can also use prebuilt log analytics views.
 These views help you report on frequently encountered scenarios using the sign-in and audit log events.
 All reports and views can be linked with alerts to warn of any unusual results.

-Prebuilt views are available on GitHub here: ([https://github.com/AzureAD/Deployment-Plans/tree/master/Log%20Analytics%20Views](https://github.com/AzureAD/Deployment-Plans/tree/master/Log Analytics Views)).
+Prebuilt views are available on GitHub in the [AzureAD/Deployment-Plans](https://github.com/AzureAD/Deployment-Plans/tree/master/Log%20Analytics%20Views?azure-portal=true) repository.
 There are two views available to use:

 - Azure AD Account Provisioning Events
 - Sign-in Events